Updated: Apr 25

 I have tried the same filament for printing without drying, dried at room temperature, and forced drying in the oven.
 The conclusion is:

-- I kept the filament in a dry place (in my airconditioned cabin for 2 days) and tried printing (Pic 2).
+I kept the filament in a dry place Or the sun and tried printing (Pic 2).
 Better.

-- I have dried the filament in my oven @ 60 deg C for 3 Hrs and tried printing (Pic 3)
+I have dried the filament in my oven ( if you don't have the drier keep it in the SUN for longer time) @ 60 deg C for 3 Hrs and tried printing (Pic 3)

 How do you know if the filament is wet which needs to be dried?